 CSGN Development Fund

-The 2016/2017 CSGN Development Fund is managed by the Central Scotland Green Network Trust, with funding provided by Forestry Commission Scotland, Scottish Natural Heritage, Transport Scotland and the Scottish Government.
+The 2017/2018 CSGN Development Fund is managed by the Central Scotland Green Network Trust, with funding provided by Forestry Commission Scotland, Scottish Natural Heritage, Transport Scotland and the Scottish Government, Food and Drink.
 It aids the development and implementation of projects delivering the Central Scotland Green Network on the ground.

-- Projects that deliver or lead to woodland creation, management or enhancement, especially for community use.
-Or
+- Projects that deliver or lead to woodland creation, management or enhancement, especially for community use

-- Projects with communities that help maintain previously funded CSGN capital investments in woodland infrastructure.
-Or;
+- Projects with communities that help maintain previously funded CSGN capital investments in woodland infrastructure

-- SNH has supplied baseline maps for CSGN showing the key opportunities that the fund will support (and the urban/rural backdrop) in the following ways:
+- SNH will supply baseline maps for CSGN showing the key opportunities that the fund will support (and the urban/rural backdrop) in the following ways:

 - capital works in urban areas for route enhancement and development in urban areas (including signage and promotion, and green network creation and enhancement along routes)